BehnazPishahang/TempusTools/ReadMe.md

 This Project requires **Visual Studio 2022 version 17.8+** and git.

+To get started please fork the repository and follow the instructions below.

 # Task Instructions

-To run the project, git clone the project and open it in Visual Studio.
+Open the project in Visual Studio.

 In the package manager console run the following commands: